The Kashmir Files: Box office

 The Kashmir Files opened to box office with a slow start and competed with Prabhas-starrer Radhe Shyam, which was released on the same day, but has quickly gained higher share of collections within days.
 The film recorded an earnings of ₹3.55 crore, ₹8.5 crore and ₹15.1 crore in India respectively on its first three days, taking its opening weekend collection to ₹27.15 crore and an estimated ₹5 crore in India and overseas, respectively.
 After the response from the first two days, the screens were increased to 2,000 on 13 March 2022.
 With a collections growth of 323% on its first Monday compared to the release day, the film broke the record for the highest increase in collections for an Indian film on its first Monday.
 At the end of the first week, the film earned ₹97.3 crore at the Indian box office.

 After the response from the first week, the screens were increased to 4,000 by 18 March.
 In an interview with The New Yorker in June 2022, Agnihotri stated that ZEE Studios did not have faith in the film and thus the production studio had only released the film in 400 screens; and that the increase in the shows was in response to the audience demand.
 However, ZEE Studios clarified that the gradual increase in the number of screens was a "pre-decided business strategy" which was also agreed upon by the director.

-The film emerged as a box-office success within its first two days of release.
+The film emerged as a major box-office success within its first two days of release.
 It received massive push in the form of government support, national news coverage, social media forwards and word of mouth and rode on them following its opening weekend.
 By the end of April, according to Bollywood Hungama's estimates, the film grossed ₹297.53 crore in India and ₹43.39 crore overseas, for a worldwide gross collection of ₹340.92 crore, making it the third highest grossing Hindi film of 2022.
-It was the first movie to cross the figure of ₹250 crore in the aftermath of COVID-19 pandemic in India.
+It was the first film to cross the figure of ₹250 crore in the aftermath of COVID-19 pandemic in India.

 The film became a major competitor for the Akshay Kumar-starrer Bachchhan Paandey, which was released one week after The Kashmir Files, and eroded its box office collections.